egeaydin/Mousy/README.md

 ## How to run?
 After downloading the source code; please open the project from `MousY.xcworkspce` not `MousY.xcodepoj`.
 Plug your Iphone or Ipad and press run.
 Hopefully some magic will happen. :relieved:
+Version 0.0.4: Filter should be reliable as well
-Version 0.0.3: You will see four charts.
-Only the first chart is accurate for sure since it is pure acceleration in X-axis.
+Version 0.0.3: ~~You will see four charts.
+Only the first chart is accurate for sure since it is pure acceleration in X-axis.~~
 Version 0.0.1: ~~You will see two charts~~
 Version 0.0.0: ~~You will see a white screen since nothing is working~~

 ## Current Task
 * Try to get position changes of X axis

+## Change log:

+Version 0.0.4:

-Version 0.0.4: Introduced new type which is MinMax.
+* Introduced new type which is MinMax.
 Now logging max and min for four different values.

-## Change log:
 Version 0.0.3:

 * Using kalman filter instead of moving average, which seems to be much better

-## Change log:
 Version 0.0.2:

 * Added position calculation and some helper functions.
 Position calculation is wrong.